-For more information about Vermont auto, home, life and health insurance options, as well as tips for choosing the coverage that is right for you and your family, visit http://www.insureuonline.org/.
+For more information about Vermont auto, home, life and health insurance options, as well as tips for choosing the coverage that is right for you and your family, visit the consumer resources page of NAIC.

 All investments carry risk.
 Market and economic changes are a part of investing and can affect your return.
 But losses from fraud are not acceptable.
 Con artists cost Americans millions of dollars every year.
 The Securities Division is committed to protecting Vermont investors from investment scams and abusive sales practices.
 As part of our continuing investor education program, you may find these resources helpful.

 Before investing, state securities regulators urge investors to call their offices and ask if the individual selling the investment is licensed to do so.
-Regulators say investors can also save themselves a lot of trouble by asking a second question – whether the investment itself is registered.
-To check out an investment or salesperson, contact the Vermont Securities Division at 802-828-3420 or firstname.lastname@example.org.
+Additionally, investors must also ask whether the investment itself is registered.
+To check out an investment or salesperson, contact the Vermont Securities Division at 802-828-3420 or DFR.SecuritiesInfo@vermont.gov.